neatc0de/5e-characters/shraith.md

   - Prp, X prepared
   - Duration, cnc* = house rule: no concentration
   - Time /r = can cast as ritual (+10 minutes of concentration, no spell slot consumed)
-  - Comment, slot = the level of spell slot used for casting
-  - Comment, calm = Suppress charm or fright, or change from hostile to indifferent.
-Effect ends if attack/spell damages target or target's friend
-  - Comment, enhance = one of the following
-    - Bear's Endurance (Con and 2d6 temp HP)
-    - Bull's Strength (Str and x2 carry capacity)
-    - Cat's Grace (Dex and no fall dmg <=20 ft)
-    - Eagle's Splendor (Cha)
-    - Fox's Cunning (Int)
-    - Owl's Wisdom (Wis)
-  - Comment, curse
-    - 4 predefined options or equivalent at DM's discretion
-      - disadvantage on ability checks with chosen ability score
-      - disadvantage on attack roll vs caster
-      - Wis save every round or do nothing
-      - caster's attacks vs target do addition d8 necrotic damage
-    - level/durations: 4, 5, 7, 9/10m, 8h, 24h, until dispelled

 ## Notes
 * Alagaesia main character